 The following must be submitted:

 Online master’s programs application ($30).
-Be sure to select Master of Science in Curriculum and Instruction: Curriculum Development Specialization Online.
+Be sure to select Master of Science in Curriculum and Instruction: Curriculum Development Online.

 Official transcripts from all previously attended universities.